OpenSourceMfers/open-0xbtc-api/README.md

  -try to connect to bootstrap.0xbtc.io -> this is the p2p bootstrapping server.
 This will help build a list of other nodes to connect to.
 It will also provide a list of datahash checkpoints..
 Nodes which are not abiding by these checkpoints will be ignored/blocked.

- -build my own p2p engine using mongo
+ -build my own p2p engine using mongo (class)